 Experiential learning resources for the innovative educator

-I have seen students produce some pretty outstanding projects in my 13 years as a project-based educator, but those projects typically came from experienced project-based learners.
+I have seen students produce some pretty outstanding final products in my 13 years as a project-based educator.
+Many of those outcomes were produced by experienced project-based learners.
 There is a learning curve with PBL, and it requires breaking some pretty strong habits that have formed from prior training in more traditional learning environments.

 Poster Board Alternatives

 1) Create a magazine